phananh1010/PanoSaliency/README.md

 This project is licensed under the terms of the MIT license.

 # Contact
 If you have any general doubt about our work, please use the [public issues section](https://github.com/phananh1010/PanoSalNet/issues) on this github.
-Alternatively, drop us an e-mail at <mailto:anguyen139@student.gsu.edu> or <mailto:zyan@gsu.edu>.
+Alternatively, drop us an e-mail at <mailto:anguy59@gmu.edu> or <mailto:zyan4@gmu.edu>.